The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 **Refulgent Arrow** is likewise an upgrade to Straight Shot.
 The buff for the proc is still named "Straight Shot Ready", but it enables Refulgent Arrow now instead.
 Once again, use it the same way you did Straight Shot and enjoy the animation.
 (Note: This is the last skill that comes from job quests.)

-**Shadowbite** is like Refulgent Arrow, but for AoE.
-Each Quick Nock will have a chance to proc it.
-Note that it has a much smaller hit area than Quick Nock - a small circle around the middle of your targeted enemy.
-So you may want to skip using it if the enemies aren't tightly gathered.
+**Shadowbite** is a simple upgrade to **Wide Volley**.

+At level 76, your Heavy Shot upgrades to **Burst Shot**.
+Your proc rate for Hawk's Eye will also increase, and can now trigger on the initial hit of your DoT skills.
+It's not worth it to use Refulgent between Stormbite and Caustic Bite should it proc; get the other DoT up first.

 ### oGCDs and traits